Odawara District

-Sister Iwakawa had been pregnant so for some time.
-When Thackeray transferred to Odawara in August she was only in her second trimester, but his first Sunday there was the last time he saw her in church.
-She was expecting her first child.
-Like a good Japanese wife, she went to stay with her mother--ten minutes up the coast by train--during the last few months.
-She was presently in the maternity hospital, and would be there until the baby was born.
-Good Japanese wives who were expecting their first child, Thackeray had concluded, didn't take chances.
+Sister Iwakawa was expecting her first child.
+Like a good Japanese wife, she went to stay with her mother—ten minutes up the coast by train—during the last few months.
+She was presently in the maternity hospital and wouldn’t leave until the baby was born.
+Good Japanese wives who were expecting their first child didn’t take chances.

-But all this made Brother Iwakawa one lonely guy.
+This all made Brother Iwakawa one lonely guy.
 He was second counselor in the branch presidency and missionary leader as well, but the branch was not a large one and Brother Iwakawa was an efficient man.

-"You know, if Iwakawa Kyoudai didn't have all these church meetings to go to, I think he would have absolutely nothing to do," said Chieko Oharu after Eikaiwa one week.
+“You know, if he didn’t have all these church meetings to go to, I think he would have absolutely nothing to do,” said Chieko Oharu after English class one week.
 It was a few minutes until SAP began and she and Kumiko were offering local news and commentary.

 Thackeray said, "Well, what would he do if he weren't a member?"